dymmond/esmerald/docs/middleware/middleware.md

 If no parameters are needed, then you can simply pass the middleware class directly and Esmerald will take care of the rest.

+## Available middlewares

+There are some available middlewares that are also available from Starlette.

+* `CORSMiddleware` - Handles with the CORS and there is a [build-in](../configurations/cors.md) how to enable.
+* `TrustedHostMiddleware` - Handles with the CORS if a given `allowed_hosts` is populated, the [build-in](../configurations/cors.md) explains how to use it.
+* `GZipMiddleware` - Same middleware as the one from Starlette.
+* `HTTPSRedirectMiddleware` - Middleware that handles HTTPS redirects for your application.
+Very useful to be used for production or production like environments.
+* `SessionMiddleware` - Same middleware as the one from Starlette.
+* `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Esmerald.
+A [great example](../wsgi.md) how to use it is available.

 ## Important points

 1. Esmerald supports [Starlette middleware](#starlette-middleware), [MiddlewareProtocol](#esmerald-protocols).